HugoFara/peekr/README.md

 Built by **Aryaman Taore** at [Dakin Lab](https://www.dakinlab.org) and [Stanford Brain Development & Education Lab](https://edneuro.stanford.edu).

 The web part received major changes from [Hugo Fara](https://hugofara.net).
+It includes a new calibration set up and a Kalman filtering of the output.

 ## 🗪 License